Cambridge Investment Research Advisors Inc. Sells 137 Shares of Zimmer Biomet Holdings, Inc. (NYSE:ZBH)

 Zimmer Biomet (NYSE:ZBH) last posted its earnings results on Thursday, November 4th.
 The medical equipment provider reported $1.81 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.76 by $0.05.
 Zimmer Biomet had a net margin of 10.39% and a return on equity of 12.67%.
 The business had revenue of $1.92 billion for the quarter, compared to analyst estimates of $1.94 billion.
 During the same period in the prior year, the company posted $1.81 EPS.
 The company’s revenue for the quarter was down .3% on a year-over-year basis.
 On average, analysts anticipate that Zimmer Biomet Holdings, Inc. will post 7.39 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Monday, January 31st.
-Stockholders of record on Tuesday, December 28th will be paid a dividend of $0.24 per share.
-This represents a $0.96 annualized dividend and a dividend yield of 0.74%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, January 31st.
+Investors of record on Tuesday, December 28th will be paid a $0.24 dividend.
+This represents a $0.96 dividend on an annualized basis and a yield of 0.74%.
 The ex-dividend date of this dividend is Monday, December 27th.
-Zimmer Biomet’s payout ratio is currently 24.68%.
+Zimmer Biomet’s dividend payout ratio is presently 24.68%.

 About Zimmer Biomet